Burrow watches on as Leeds beat Giants

 While this game was huge for both sides in terms of league positions and play-off hopes, the presence of Burrow gave the evening a very different edge, particularly in the build-up.

-Burrow's story, of a small man who made a career in rugby league amongst hulking giants and who has had his life completely changed by MND, has captured the imagination far beyond the sport itself, but it was amongst familiar faces that the man has most resonance.
+Burrow's story, of a small man who made a career in rugby league amongst hulking giants and who has had his life completely changed by motor neurone disease (MND), has captured the imagination far beyond the sport itself, but it was amongst familiar faces that the man has most resonance.

-The eight-time Super League winner and key part of Leeds' 'golden generation' was welcomed back out onto the field in a spine-tingling reception with his wife Lindsey and addressed the fans.
+The eight-time Super League winner and key part of Leeds' 'golden generation' was welcomed back onto the field in a spine-tingling reception with his wife Lindsey and addressed the fans.

 His daughters Macy and Maya and son Jackson were also involved, delivering the match ball to referee Ben Thaler.